Metal-coated crystal

 Metal-coated crystals are artificial products made by coating crystals, such as quartz, with metal to give them an iridescent metallic sheen.
 Crystals treated this way are used as gemstones and for other decorative purposes.
 Possible coatings include gold, indium, titanium, niobium and copper.
 Other names for crystals treated in this way include aqua aura, angel aura, flame aura, opal aura or rainbow quartz.

 Production

 Such products are created in a vacuum chamber by vapour deposition.
 Quartz is heated to 871 °C in vacuum, and golden wire is heated to even higher temperature, either by resistive heating with direct electrical current, or by magnetron.
-Gold sublimation occurs, and subsequently deposition on crystal's surface.
+Gold sublimation (phase transition) occurs, the resulting vapor depositing onto the crystal's surface.

 When viewed under a gemological microscope in diffused direct transmitted light, aqua aura displays the following properties: